Kothi (gender)

-A kothi in the culture of the Indian subcontinent, is a man or boy who takes on an "effeminate" role in same sex relationships, often with a desire to be the penetrated member in sexual intercourse.
-The origins of the term Kothi are unclear.
+In the Indian subcontinent, a kothi is a term for a man or boy who takes on an "effeminate" role in same-sex relationships, often with a desire to be the receptive partner in sexual intercourse.
+The origins of the term are unclear.
 The original meaning was intended as a slur, similar to "fag" or "sissy."
 Local equivalents include durani (Kolkata), menaka (Cochin), meti (Nepal), and zenana (Pakistan).
-The male partners who perform the penetrative acts are known as Panthi.
+The male partners who perform the penetrative acts are known as panthi.

-Kothis differ from Hijras as they do not live in the kind of intentional communities that hijras usually live in.
-They are similar to the Hijra in that they may take a same-sex lover for a period of time, and they may perform sexual favors for men through prostitution.
+Kothis differ from hijras as they do not live in the kind of intentional communities that hijras usually live in.
+They are similar to the hijra in that they may take a same-sex lover for a period of time, and they may perform sexual favors for men through prostitution.

-Other sources state that the term Kothi is an all-encompassing term for males in India who do not conform to their social gender.
-So the term Kothi would include the identity of Hijra, among others.
+Other sources state that the term kothi is an all-encompassing term for males in India who do not conform to their social gender, where the term kothi would include the identity of hijra, among others.